 When the system is not allowed to stop at all, a back-up system is necessary.

 There are several different options for a back-up as the following:

-- 1 Installing two sets of air conditioning systems necessary for the computer. - 2 Utilizing regular office air conditioners (for people) - 3 Using one of the units as a back-up

-1 is used infrequently due to high costs involved.
-2 involves many technical problems such as the difference between preset conditions for computer rooms and office rooms.
-In general, 3 is a preferred method.
-If 3 is chosen, the unit method (package method) is more economical than the central method.
+- 1) Installing two sets of air conditioning systems necessary for the computer. - 2) Using one of the units as a back-up - 1) is used infrequently due to high costs involved.
+2) is a preferredmethod. - If 2) is chosen, the unit method (package method) is more economical than the central method.